django-cms/django-cms/docs/tutorials/02-templates-placeholders.rst

 ==========================

-So far the CMS rendered your pages using the default template that ships with the quickstart project.
+So far the CMS rendered your pages using the default template that ships with the djangocms-frontend package.
 In this chapter you will write your own template with two placeholders so editors can manage a header strip *and* a body, and you will pick which template a page uses from the toolbar.